 • Develop a structure and opportunities that assist and empower young leaders to take initiative.

 • Participate as a member of the Hillel staff team in major programs, Shabbat, BBQs, High Holidays, Taglit-Birthright Israel, and other initiatives

 • Track and evaluate progress to show growth

 • Play a key role in Berkeley Hillel’s Assessment plan

 Supervision and Professional Growth

-• Participate in ongoing Jewish learning and growth opportunities.
+• Participate in ongoing Jewish learning and growth with other staff members

 What you’ll get out of it:

 • Hillel offers a comprehensive benefits package, including health insurance, Group Supplemental Retirement Annuity (GSRA), pension plan, life insurance, Long Term Disability (LTD), Flexible Spending Plan, generous vacation/sick time, and parental leave